AzumattDev/StatusEffectManager/README.md

 			codeSE.Effect.m_stopMessageType = MessageHud.MessageType.Center; // Specify where the stop effect message shows
-			codeSE.Effect.m_stopMessage = "Mod Dev power, removed."; // What the stop message says codeSE.Effect.m_tooltip = "<color=green>You now have Mod Dev POWER!</color>"; // Tooltip that will describe the effect applied to the player codeSE.AddSEToPrefab(test.Effect, "SwordCheat"); // Adds the status effect to the Cheat Sword.
+			codeSE.Effect.m_stopMessage = "Mod Dev power, removed."; // What the stop message says codeSE.Effect.m_tooltip = "<color=green>You now have Mod Dev POWER!</color>"; // Tooltip that will describe the effect applied to the player codeSE.AddSEToPrefab(test, "SwordCheat"); // Adds the status effect to the Cheat Sword.
 Applies when equipped.
 		}
 	}
 }